I-Vishal-Kumar/cox/README.md

 - 6 months of data
 - Realistic open rates and revenue

-## Xtime Dashboards (PDF Reference)
+## Jaiinfoway Dashboards (PDF Reference)

-The UI is designed to match the Xtime Technology Suite:
+The UI is designed to match the Jaiinfoway Technology Suite:

 1. **Schedule** - Appointment management
 2. **Engage** - Customer experience management